Water Transport Solutions

 Download the full case study

-This ambitious project is not only economically significant, but also environmentally important.
-The canal runs through sensitive areas along its route that must be preserved during the works, such as the Hérault coastal ponds, the wetlands of the Gard Camargue, and classified sites.
+This economically ambitious project is also environmentally ambitious.
+All along its route, the canal passes through sensitive areas that must be preserved during the works: the coastal ponds of the Hérault region, the wet plain of the Camargue Gardoise and listed sites.

-The work related to the Aresquiers crossing zone began in October 2011 for a duration of approximately 16 months.
-The verticalization of the banks will locally widen the navigation rectangle to 34 m from the canal ceiling over a length of 650 ml on the left bank and 540 ml on the right bank.
-The transit of larger commercial boats will increase from 900/1000 tonnes today to 2300/2500 tonnes.
+Work on the Aresquiers crossing area began in October 2011 and will take around 16 months to complete.
+Verticalization of the banks will enable the navigation rectangle to be widened locally to 34 m from the canal ceiling, over a linear distance of 650 ml on the left bank and 540 ml on the right bank.
+The transit of larger commercial vessels will increase from the current 900/1000 tonnes to 2300/2500 tonnes.

-A bit of history...
-Under the reign of Louis XIV, Vauban and Pierre-Paul Riquet respectively undertook the construction of the port of Cette (Sète) and the Canal du Midi.
-While wealth was developing in the west of the province, the decision was made to develop the eastern part with a navigable canal to connect Sète to the Rhône.
-The current Canal du Rhône à Sète is the result of the merger of the three former canals: Etangs, Radelle, and Beaucaire.
+a little history.......
+During the reign of Louis XIV, Vauban and Pierre-Paul Riquet built the port of Cette (Sète) and the Canal du Midi respectively.
+As wealth grew in the western part of the province, the decision was taken to build a navigable canal in the eastern part, linking Sète to the Rhône.
+Today's Canal du Rhône à Sète is the result of the merger of the three former canals des Etangs, de la Radelle and de Beaucaire.

-The first excavation phase involved purging the bank rocks within the curtain's footprint.
-Then, the curtains were implemented using two driving workshops, one on land and the other on a barge.
-After installing the two-level driving guide, driving was carried out in the following order: one tube, 3 intermediate sheet piles, then 1 tube, using a PTC 25 H2 vibratory hammer and an ICE 416 both mounted on a cable crane.
-The tubes are then anchored at the bottom, at the level of -10.0 m NGF on the left bank and -9.5 m NGF on the right bank, using a diesel Delmag D22 pile driver.
-In the more strongly indurated area to the west of the bridge, drilling inside the tube is necessary to reach the design level.
-The verticality of the wall is constantly monitored during the driving operation.
+The first phase of earthworks consisted in removing the riprap from the banks in the area of the curtains.
+The curtains were then installed in two ramming workshops, one on land and the other on a barge.
+After installation of the two-level pile driving guide, driving took place in the following order: one tube, 3 sheet piles and then 1 tube, using a PTC 25 H2 vibratory hammer and an ICE 416, both mounted on a cable crane.
+The tubes were then anchored at the foot, at -10.0 m NGF on the left bank and -9.5 m NGF on the right bank, using a Delmag D22 diesel Hammer.
+In the more heavily indurated area to the west of the bridge, drilling from inside the Tube is required to reach the design elevation.
+The verticality of the curtain is constantly monitored during the Driving operation.

-To ensure a 50-year service life for the structure, the sheet piles are coated on one side and along their entire length with an ACQPA anticorrosion paint system of the Im2A NI 631 type.
-The tubes are protected by this paint system for a length of 5 m.
+To ensure a 50-year service life, the sheet piles are coated on one side only and over their entire length with an ACQPA Im2A NI 631 anti-corrosion paint system.
+The tubes are protected by this paint system over a length of 5 m

-After trimming the curtain, a reinforced concrete coping beam is constructed at the top of the wall.
-To integrate this element into the protected environment (classified site), a bush-hammered concrete facing was implemented.
-Cast steel mooring bollards and elastomer fendering will complete the structure.
-Throughout the construction period, navigation on the canal is maintained.
+After recutting the curtain, a reinforced Concrete Beam is placed at the head of the curtain.
+To blend in with the protected environment (listed site), a bush-hammered Concrete cladding was used.
+Cast steel mooring Bollards and elastomer docking fenders will complete the structure.
+River traffic on the canal will be maintained throughout the works.

-The work was interrupted on April 1, 2012, to ensure the tranquility of the colony of Mediterranean coastal heritage birds for whom this area is the main nesting site.
+Work was interrupted on April 1, 2012 to ensure the tranquillity of the colony of Mediterranean coastal heritage birds for which this area is the main nesting site.
 Work resumed on July 31, 2012.